etechlearner/enterprise/README.md

 #### System Specifications

-For API servers, we recommend co-locating with Gitlab and using the following system specifications:
+For API servers, we recommend co-locating with Gitlab and using a minimum of the following system specifications:

 - 4 CPUs
 - 8GB Memory